We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Healthline only shows you brands and products that we stand behind.Our team thoroughly researches and evaluates the recommendations we make on our site.
 To establish that the product manufacturers addressed safety and efficacy standards, we:

 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 - Best gluten-free: Splendid Spoon

 - Best vegan: Daily Harvest

-- Best for keto or paleo diets: Paleo on the Go
+- Best for paleo diets: Paleo on the Go

 - Best for older adults: Magic Kitchen

 - Most variety: BistroMD